Explore the Virginia Zoning Atlas.

 Zoning Atlases have already been completed in Connecticut, Montana, and New Hampshire.

-As of October 2023, the beta version of the Virginia Zoning Atlas is live and covers the Hampton Roads region.
-The Mercatus Center’s team is currently working on the Northern Virginia region, and the HousingForward team will begin working on the Richmond-Petersburg region in early 2024.
+As of October 2024, the beta version of the Virginia Zoning Atlas is live and covers the Hampton Roads, Northern Virginia, and Greater Richmond regions.
+The HousingForward team is working on the Petersburg Tri-Cities region and expects to complete it in the near future.

 FAQ